 Energizing Afterschool: Partnership for Afterschool Quality

-We are pleased to announce an exciting partnership between NJSACC, Public Service Enterprise Group (PSEG) Corporate Social Responsibility & Sustainability, and 3 afterschool programs in Salem and Gloucester County Areas, the Woodbury Child Development Corporation in Woodbury, the YMCA of Salem County in Carney’s Point and the John B. Campbell Center in Salem.
+Energizing Afterschool is a partnership between NJSACC, Public Service Enterprise Group (PSEG) Corporate Social Responsibility & Sustainability, and 3 afterschool programs in Salem and Gloucester County Areas, the Woodbury Child Development Corporation in Woodbury, the YMCA of Salem County in Carney’s Point and the John B. Campbell Center in Salem.

 ASQ is a five-step self-assessment process that helps to examine the quality of a program and then make changes that will lead to better practices and more positive youth outcomes.